kjosib/kjosib.github.io/Contrib/Chaos.md

   * Surprises from experience with the component, if any
   * Where to find more information

-This pattern can also be applied in advance to the overall system before delving into subsystems.
+I also applied this pattern in advance to the overall system before delving into subsystems.
-So that's going to happen.

-One last thing: I intend to avoid death-by-powerpoint, so visual aids are views of the actual working _________ system.

-### Opening Performance

 ## Results / Data / Findings / Proof / Discussion